Executive Summary

 • parameters are estimated to minimize the sum of squared errors in training data

-• does not natively accommodate interactions between interactions can be added through feature engineering.
+• does not natively accommodate interactions among features.
+Interactions can be accommodated by explicit feature engineering to include them (i.e., product terms)

-• bias can be relatively high unless the true DGP is linear on the features.
-Feature engineering (typically power transformations) can be used to allow the linear model to accommodate simple monotonic relationships.
+• bias can be relatively high unless the true DGP is linear on the features or feature engineering (e.g., power transformations) can be used to make the relationships linear.

 Typical feature engineering steps include: